-The 2014 ArCH Residential Architecture Standards of Care (ArCH-RASoC2014) are as follows:
+The 2015 ArCH Residential Architecture Standards of Care (ArCH-RASoC2015) are as follows:

-These SoC (Standards of Care) can possibly be used as a reference for various people, Architects, companies, or organizations.
-This could possibly be used to establish a particular level of Voluntary performance for architectural services on residential projects throughout the USA & world.
+These SoC (Standards of Care) can be used as a reference for various people, Architects, companies, or organizations.
+This can be used to establish a particular level of Voluntary performance for architectural services on residential projects throughout the USA & world.
 ArCH is Not indicating that this is necessarily appropriate for all projects or for any project.
-This is the only National & Global Standard for Licensed Architects designing homes, to ArCH’s knowledge.
-ArCH has created this standard, because, to their knowledge, ArCH is the only independent professional organization in the United States & world that represents the interests of licensed Architects practicing residential architecture and whose mission is to improve residential architecture.
-In referring to this voluntary standard, it is suggested that you refer to this as the: “ArCH-RASoC: Residential Architecture Standards of Care, 2014 edition, found online at:
+This is the only voluntary National & Global Standard for Licensed Architects designing homes in the United States & world, to ArCH’s knowledge.
+ArCH has created this standard, because, to their knowledge, ArCH is the only independent professional organization in the United States & world that advocates improving residential architecture.
+In referring to this voluntary standard, it is suggested that you refer to this as the: “ArCH-RASoC: Residential Architecture Standards of Care, 2015 edition, found online at:

 EDITIONS OF THESE SoC: These SoC may be updated from time to time.
 However, each updated version will have a new page, with the previous, earlier version left remaining, to serve as a guideline for anyone or any firm(s) or organizations referencing any particular year of this standard.
 Each new version will have a new page and a new URL.
 The intent will be to preserve the previous editions, so that any documents referring to them will continue to have that reference.